zchking/docs/pages/katalon-studio/tutorials/handling_iframe_issue.md

 Why is it important to know how to test iframes?
 ------------------------------------------------

 Verifying text and objects within iframes can be a challenge.
 For example, even though you can see a text displayed in an iframe, automation tools may not be able to detect the text.
-You have to tell your script how to traverse through a website’s iframes structure and select the correct iframe where the text and its object are present.
+You have to tell your script how to traverse through a website's iframes structure and select the correct iframe where the text and its object are present.

 **Example #1**